spanifer/Portfolio-Project-HTML-CSS/README.md

         1. A website about vintage cars, for a wide target audience from *children* to **enthusiast**

-        2. The content is minimalists straight to the point historic facts about the first cars, with links to external broader content, so whoever is interested in that topic should find this site sufficient and informative, and a hub for further external sites.
+        2. The content is minimalists straight to the point historic facts about the first cars, so whoever is interested in that topic should find this site sufficient and informative.

-        3. Landing page should have a main image followed by an introductory inviting text to scroll down further and find historical timeline of how cars came to be, link to gallery, and the main attraction to register for upcoming exhibition events.
+        3. Landing page should have a main image followed by an introductory inviting text to scroll down further and find historical timeline, link to gallery, and to register for upcoming exhibition events.

     - ### Value

-        1. It needs to be visually appealing so much so that less interested visitors about the topic gets convinced to explore the site.
-Expecting the initial short intro animation to excite interest.
+        1. It needs to be visually appealing so much so that less interested visitors about the topic gets convinced to explore the site. ~~Expecting the initial short intro animation to excite interest.~~

         2. The site have a subscription page to receive upcoming exhibition information.